zhenghaohe/zhenghao.me/content/blog/performance.md

 2. Preload things that you think will also be needed in a short time.
 For example, Google starts preloading the first link in search results as soon as you do a search
 3. Deduplicate network requests you make
 4. don't put too much stuff in your `localStorage`. <a href='https://www.janbambas.cz/new-faster-localstorage-in-firefox-21/'>Firefox does this</a>: they read the entire store into memory on page navigation, meaning that the more you stuff in LocalStorage, the more you impact page load time as well as memory costs.
    - `localStorage` is a synchronous API, you may wish to throttle or debounce the updates to localStorage.
-Because. it can cause performance problems if it’s read/updated too rapidly.
+Because. it can cause performance problems if read/updated too rapidly.
+     - There is one edge case to think about when debouncing writing to `localStorage`, that is if the user navigate away from the page before the debounced writing fires, the write would likely fail.
+5. Offload computationally intensive tasks to Service workers or Web workers.